-As at September 30, 2024, the Company had a negative working capital of \$(14,873,378), primarily due to the US\$15 million Facility which was then settled in November 2024, and has incurred losses since inception.
-The continuing operations of the Company are dependent upon economic and market factors which involve uncertainties including the Company's ability to raise adequate equity or debt financing for continuing operations.
+As at December 31, 2024, the Company had a working capital of \$50.5 million, largely driven by the \$55.7 million private placements and the settlement of the US\$15 million Facility which occurred in November 2024, both transactions are described below.
+The continuing operations of the Company are dependent upon economic and market factors which involve uncertainties, including the Company's ability to raise adequate equity or debt financing for continuing operations.
 Historically, capital requirements have been primarily funded through equity financing, and the use of credit facilities extended by its major shareholders

-As a result of the events described below, the Company is confident that additional funding will be secured to fund planned expenditures for at least twelve months from September 30, 2024.
+As a result of the events described below, the Company is confident that additional funding will be secured to fund planned expenditures for at least twelve months from December 31, 2024.
 The Company has no current source of operating cash flow, and there can be no assurances that sufficient funding, including adequate financing, will be available to explore and develop its property and to cover general and administrative expenses necessary for the maintenance of a public company.
 Factors that could affect the availability of financing include the progress and results of ongoing exploration at the Valeriano Project, the state of international debt and equity markets, as may be impacted by inflation and investor perceptions and expectations with respect to the global copper, gold, and/or silver markets.
 The Company's status as a going concern is contingent upon raising the necessary funds through the issuance of equity or debt.
-These consolidated financial statements do not include any adjustments that may result from the inability to continue as a going concern.
-Such adjustments could be material.
-See Note 16